-While the family is on the waiting list, the family must immediately inform the PHA of changes in contact information, including email address, mailing address, and phone number.
-The changes can be submitted through the "Update Information" link on the PHA website located at www.bmtha.org or by contacting BHA.
+While the family is on the waiting list, the family must immediately inform the PHA of changes in family size or composition, and contact information, including email, mailing address, and phone number.
+The changes can be submitted by emailing info@bmtha.org, or by visiting the Central Office at 1890 Laurel.